wuanghuei/Overlapping-area-estimation/README.md

 # Overlapping Area Estimation

-A project to estimate the overlapping area in multiple cameras.
+A project to estimate the overlapping area in multiple cameras for Junction Vietnam Hackathon 2023.

 ## Installation